WRAPUP 2-Canada trade data shows economic strength ahead of rate decision

 By David Ljunggren

-OTTAWA, July 6 Canadian exports and imports both hit record highs in May, Statistics Canada said on Thursday, reflecting continued economic strength ahead of a highly anticipated interest rate decision next week.
+OTTAWA, July 6 (Reuters) - Canadian exports and imports both hit record highs in May, Statistics Canada said on Thursday, reflecting continued economic strength ahead of a highly anticipated interest rate decision next week.

 Although the trade deficit almost doubled to C$1.09 billion ($845 million), that was partly due to one-time imports of five new airliners.
 Analysts in a Reuters poll had forecast a shortfall of C$530 million.